Published May 31, 2018

 If we were to list all the different types of yoga, it most likely wouldn’t fit all into one blog post!
 Instead, we’ve decided to list the most popular types of yoga that can confuse beginners when choosing a class.
+The list of different types of yoga might be endless but luckily, so are the choices of classes around London.
 Here are all the different types of the most popular yoga styles to help you choose which one to go for.

 All the different types of yoga and their benefits